fredriko/metacurate-regularly/README.md

 In 2022, my hobby project [metacurate.io](https://metacurate.io) collected 54k+ news items from sources related to artificial intelligence, machine learning, natural language processing, data science, and other tech news.
-This repository contains code for experimenting with clustering headlines, and describing the clusters.
+This repository contains code for experimenting with the clustering of headlines, and describing the clusters.

 The input data is available in [data/metacurate_news_2022.csv](data/metacurate_news_2022.csv).
 Example output is available in [data/output/2022_1/](data/output/2022_1/).
 The output folder contains: